 Seeking a diagnosis for a child is one of the hardest things that parents can do.
 It means putting aside dreams of one kind of life for your child and setting off down another path.
 But fear and denial don't help your child.
 Getting the proper diagnosis and treatment does.
 As you set out to help your child, keep these five things in mind:

 Your child is still your child.
 The things you love about him or her remain the same.
-There were still be moments of joy and calm and silliness and general uneventful family life.
+There will still be moments of joy and calm and silliness and general uneventful family life.
 You may learn to treasure those more.
 Every kind of special need brings with it its own particular stresses and tragedies and struggles and frustrations, but rarely is it every minute of every day, every bit of your child's being.
 Your child is still your child.
 And this is just part of life.

 Labels are not the enemy.
 None of us likes to think of our precious child as just another bowl of alphabet soup.
 Labels can seem scary or limiting, defining our loved one by their dis- and not their ability.
 But a label can also help you to get services for your child, therapy, insurance coverage, the right school placement, tolerance for behaviors, understanding and support.
 A label is just another tool for getting your child the help he or she needs.

 You are not alone.
 The internet has made it possible to network with parents and organizations across the country and around the world.
 Online you can find support groups, forums where experts will answer your questions, sites filled with information about your child's diagnosis, announcements of gatherings and conferences, and other resources that can help you become part of a community of people who know just what you're going through.